gioblu/PJON/src/strategies/ThroughLoRa/README.md

 Generate a random byte, based on the Wideband RSSI measurement.

 #### Safety warning
 In all cases, when installing or maintaining a PJON network, extreme care must be taken to avoid any danger.
-Before any practical test or a hardware purchase for a wireless [OverSampling](/src/strategies/OverSampling), [ThroughSerial](/src/strategies/ThroughSerial) or [ThroughLoRa](/src/strategies/ThroughLoRa) radio setup, compliance with government requirements and regulations must be ensured.
+Before any practical test or hardware purchase for a wireless [ThroughLoRa](/src/strategies/ThroughLoRa) radio setup, compliance with government requirements and regulations must be ensured.